MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-reporting-server.md

 When you try to upgrade System Center 2016 Operations Manager Reporting server to System Center Operations Manager 1801 reporting server, the upgrade fails for the following configuration:

   * Server A is configured as the System Center 2016 Operations Manager management server.
-  * Server B is configured with SQL Server hosting the System Center 2016 Operations Manager operational and data warehouse database, and Operations Manager Reporting server.
+  * Server B is configured with SQL Server hosting the System Center 2016 Operations Manager operational and data warehouse database, and Operations Manager Reporting server or a standalone SQL Server hosting Reporting server.

 The prerequisites checker will report the following error:  **Management Server Upgraded Check - The management server to which this component reports has not been upgraded.**